jdimauro/witch-lights/notes/2018-06-27 work diary - mystery crash.md

 # Mystery Crash

 I've spent several hours in the last couple days trying to debug a weird crash in the Witch Lights when writing to global variables.

+The TL;DR of it is, depending on various factors, sometimes when I try to read global `bool` mode values and modify them in SRAM, the Arduino Due stops responding shortly after its first sprite reaches pixel `NUM_LEDS`, i.e. has gone off the end of the strip.
+The following is a log of Arduino Memory Kremlinology, where I attempt to interpret the behavior of RAM on an Arduino Due by checking who stands next to Stalin in the May Day Parade.

 Here's the memory report during the `setup()` function: